-This option allows MS RPC services to open connections without having to authorize them explicitly with a filter rule.
+Allow dynamic This option allows MS RPC services to open connections without having to authorize opening of MS RPC them explicitly with a filter rule. services connections

 Block services provided by other servers than the EPMAP server If this option has been selected, only services relayed by the connection's recipient EPMAP server will be authorized.
 Only relay to Microsoft Exchange services If this option has been selected, only Microsoft Exchange services will be relayed by the EPMAP server.
 Support Disable intrusion prevention When this option is selected, the scan of the EPMAP protocol will be disabled and traffic will be authorized if the filter policy allows it